Rules and Guidelines for Use of the Libraries

 If you lose or damage the library’s materials, you must pay a replacement fee.
 The replacement fee is usually the item’s purchase price plus a surcharge for preparation.

-Should a lost material reappear within a period of two years, your replacement fee will be refunded.
+Should a lost material reappear within three months, your replacement fee can be refunded.

 See our current replacement fees (page in Danish).

-If you do not pay overdue fees or replacement fees after receiving the bill, it will be turned over to the local authority for collection.
-You are responsible for any collection fees.
+If you do not pay your overdue or replacement fees after receiving a bill and two reminders from Vejle Municipality the claim will be turned over to collection by the proper authorities.

-Please be aware that bills are sent to you by Digital Post.
+Be aware that bills from Vejle Municipality are sent to you via Digital Post.

 Suspension of privileges